-- 5 star rating in total
+- 5-star rating in total

 - Adult Occupant 96% – The EQS scored maximum points in providing protection to all critical areas of the adult body including the driver and rear passenger.
-Occupants of all sizes and sat in various seating positions have good protection of the knees and femurs.
-The EQS also provides good whiplash protection for adults as well as head impact from driver to passenger thanks to a centre airbag.
+Occupants of all sizes and sat in various seating positions have a good protection of the knees and femur.
+The EQS also provides good whiplash protection for adults as well as the head impact from driver to passenger thanks to a centre airbag.
 The EQS also provides a multi-collision braking system which prevents secondary impact after being involved in a collision.

 - Child Occupant 91% – The EQS provides a pretty decent protection system for children.
 If an impact happens at the front or side of the car, all critical body parts will be well protected.
 On top of this, you can be very flexible with seating and securing children in the car.
 Where a rearward-facing child is sat, the front passenger airbag is automatically disabled.